eisental/RedstoneChips/circuitdocs/Print.md

 #### I/O setup
-* At least 2 inputs and 0 outputs.
+* At least 2 inputs and no outputs.

 #### Sign text
 1. `   print   `